 Situated in an unstable borderland between abstraction and representation, Spotted evokes more of the actual dream sensation than a surrealist-like rendering of a “remembered” (and thus edited and stylized) dream.
 It does so because the non-geometric and suggestively biomorphic forms undergo a process of mutation the longer we focus on any one area of the richly layered canvas, which at moments has the look of a triptych with collapsing panels, as seen from an off-centered perspective.

-The merging, muted shades of red form an archway of sorts that, given the exhibition’s title, may remind us of cancerous lung tissue, a flayed carcass, or molten rock.
+The merging, muted shades of red form an archway of sorts that, given the exhibition’s title, may remind us of cancerous lung tissue or a flayed carcass.
 However, in keeping with the sensation of a dream, an embroidered, royal bed curtain also becomes discernible, along with the head of a dog on a pillow.
 Here “the sleep of reason produces monsters” that materialize toward the upper left corner (perhaps to the alarm of the blurred, hastily retreating hooded figure in the upper right), where they appear poised to enter the corridor of a “house” (or consciousness) which is itself perched on a precipice hovering above a fossilized cityscape.

 Benson draws us into a disquieting world that, like many of Sigmar Polke’s mixed-media works, awakens a desire to see beyond seeing.
 In this vein, Spotted captures the spirit of collaboration that animates the exhibition as a whole and Jonathan Rattner’s What Do You Want Remembered in particular.